 Step 17: Make the Indication and Temperature Sensor Panel

-Insert a 3 pins female header for temperature sensor and then solder it.
+Insert a 3 pins female header for the temperature sensor and then solder it.

 Solder 10 pins right angle header for external connection.